One of the most frequent questions we get from Trail users each spring is “When is The Colorado Trail likely to be snow

 - Check passable norm reports on our blog for the latest information on snow depth as your trip approaches and be prepared to make adjustments accordingly.

-Another resource is SNOTEL (short for snow telemetry), an automated system of snowpack and related climate sensors operated by the Natural Resources Conservation Service of the U.S. Department of Agriculture.
+SNOTEL (short for snow telemetry), is an automated system of snowpack and related climate sensors operated by the Natural Resources Conservation Service of the U.S. Department of Agriculture.
 But beware of its limitations.
 A longtime CTF volunteer who has monitored SNOTEL weather stations for years points out that virtually all of the SNOTEL sites near the Trail show zero inches of snowpack by the first week of June, even though there is usually a lot of snow on the Trail at treeline and above.
 This is likely due to the location of most of the SNOTEL stations as well as the variable depths due to drifting.

 There are, however, two particularly helpful SNOTEL sites at Fremont and Red Mountain passes, which are more representative of the higher elevation areas on the CT.
 Fremont Pass is centrally located on the CT north of U.S. Highway 50 and Red Mountain Pass is centrally located on the CT south of Highway 50.